Chocimier/pkgs.void/README.md

 Container that updates database builds minimal database on every startup within 3 minutes, then full database two times an hour.
 Webapp fails before first database is created.

+# Developing
+Lint hooks are installed by symlinking `.git/hooks` to `git_hooks`.
+They use tools specified in `requirements-dev.txt`.
+Pylint takes few seconds on commit to scan code.
+Profiling script use graphviz.